bitvijays/PhD-Resources/Misc/4_B_PhD_WP_Writing_Paper.md

 A draft of an abstract can consist of five sentences, one for each of the points above.

-Introductions should be structured in much the sameway, but with a paragraph or two, not a sentence, for each component.
+Introductions should be structured in much the same way, but with a paragraph or two, not a sentence, for each component.

 ### Introduction